James E. Williams: Navy service

 On October 31, 1966, Williams was commanding PBR 105 alongside another PBR searching for Viet Cong guerrillas operating in an isolated area of the Mekong Delta.
 Suddenly, Viet Cong manning two sampans opened fire on the Americans.
 While Williams and his men neutralized one sampan, the other one escaped into a nearby canal.
 The PBRs gave chase and soon found themselves in a beehive of enemy activity as the VC opened fire on them with rocket propelled grenades and small arms from fortified river bank positions.

 Williams repeatedly led the PBRs against concentrations of enemy junks and sampans.
-He also called for support from the heavily armed UH-1B Huey helicopters of HA(L)-3.
+He also called for support from two heavily armed UH-1B Huey helicopters of HA(L)-3.
 When that help arrived, he kicked off another attack in the failing light.
 As a result of the three-hour battle, the U.S. naval force killed 1,000 Viet Cong guerrillas, destroyed over fifty vessels, and disrupted a major enemy logistic operation.
-For his actions on that date he was awarded the Medal of Honor.
+For his actions, he was awarded the Medal of Honor.

-U.S. Marshals Service
+Post-war

-After retiring from the navy in April 1967, Williams worked for the Wackenhut Corporation.
+After retiring from the Navy in April 1967, Williams worked for the Wackenhut Corporation.

 In 1969, he was appointed U.S. Marshal for the District of South Carolina, where he served until May 1977.
 He was then transferred to the Federal Law Enforcement Training Center, Glynco, Georgia, as an instructor and National Armorer.
 He was called back to South Carolina in July 1979 under court appointment as U.S. Marshal for South Carolina and served in that position until April 1980.
 He was then transferred to U.S. Marshals Service Headquarters, Washington, D. C., as Programs Manager, Health and Safety and In-District Training Officer where he served until his retirement from the U.S. Marshals Service with the grade of GS-1811-15.